 Soluble ingredients in glazes always precipitate as angular crystals.
 Right?

-These flakes have been screened from a highly fritted boron glaze mixed using hard water and stored for a year.
-They formed as a film across the top of the settled surface.
+These flakes have been screened from a highly-fritted boron glaze mixed using hard water and stored for a year.
+They formed as a film across the top of the settled surface and on the walls of the bucket.
+Frits are stoichiometric, they should not dissollve, but they do.
+Perhaps this is evidence that frit makers are unable to precisely control production parameters.

 Are frits partially soluble?
 Yes, many are.